Heathen Lexicon

 Söker: “Seeker;” Heathen way of saying “religious” without the submissive supplicating associations–but expressing a very active relationship with the Gods, and regular participation in related ceremonies and rituals, especially sacrifices to the Gods.

-Stallheilagr: also, Stallr, Stalli; a Holy portable stand, pedestal, or “Stall” that is a repository that stores and displays the ceremonial items/artifacts (e.g., Mead-Horn, Bóli, Stallahringer, Kenazdal) used in Heathen practices and rituals.
+Stallheilagr: also, Stallr, Stalli; a portable stand, pedestal, or “Stall” that is a repository that stores and displays the ceremonial items/artifacts (e.g., Mead-Horn, Bóli, Stallahringer, Kenazdal) used in Heathen practices and rituals.

 Stallahringer: also, Baugr, the sacred arm-ring, made of gold, silver, or bronze, kept with the Stallr or in a Hof, upon which sacred Oaths are sworn (called Baugeiðer); such oaths are sworn in the names of Frey, Njörð, and Almighty Thor.